Finiteness of 3-manifolds associated with non-zero degree mappings: Local Domination

 \section{Local Domination}

-In this section we prove the finiteness of the JSJ-pieces for geometrizable manifolds which are dominated by a given compact, orientable 3-manifold.
+In this section we prove the finiteness of the JSJ-pieces for manifolds which are dominated by a given compact, orientable 3-manifold.
 We recall the statement that we are going to prove:

-\begin{Theorem}[Finiteness of JSJ pieces] Let $M$ be a closed, orientable, 3-manifold.
-Then there is a finite set $\HH\SS(M)$ of complete hyperbolic 3-manifolds with finite volume and of Seifert fibered 3-manifolds, such that the JSJ-pieces of any closed, orientable, irreducible, geometrizable 3-manifold $N$ dominated by $M$ belong to $\HH\SS(M)$, provided that $N$ is not supporting the geometries of $\S^3$, $\widetilde{PSL_2 (\R)}, Nil.$ \end{Theorem}
+\begin{Theorem}[Finiteness of JSJ-pieces] Let $M$ be a closed, orientable, 3-manifold.
+Then there is a finite set $\HH\SS(M)$ of complete hyperbolic 3-manifolds with finite volume and of Seifert fibered 3-manifolds, such that the JSJ-pieces of any closed, orientable, irreducible 3-manifold $N$ dominated by $M$ belong to $\HH\SS(M)$, provided that $N$ is not supporting the geometries of $\S^3$, $\widetilde{PSL_2 (\R)}, Nil.$ \end{Theorem}

-By [Prop.
-3.3, BW], we can find an irreducible (even hyperbolic) closed, orientable 3-manifold which 1-dominates $M$.
+By \cite[Prop.
+3.3]{BW}, we can find an irreducible (even hyperbolic) closed, orientable 3-manifold which 1-dominates $M$.
 Hence in the remainder of the proof, we may assume that $M$ is irreducible.

 Let $M$ be a closed orientable irreducible 3-manifold.
 By Haken's finiteness theorem, there is a maximum number $h(M)$ of pairwise disjoint, non-parallel, closed, connected, incompressible surfaces embedded in $M$.
-The following elementary fact (see [W1] for example) will be used in this section and the next ones.
+The following elementary fact (see \cite{W1} for example) will be used in this section and the next ones.

 \begin{Lemma} Let $M$ and $N$ be two closed, irreducible and orientable 3-manifolds.
 If $M$ dominates $N$, then $h(M)\geq h(N)$. \end{Lemma}

 Let $\Gamma(N)$ be the dual graph associated with the JSJ-decomposition of $N$.
 This graph has one vertex for each Seifert piece or piece with a hyperbolic metric of finite volume and one edge for each incompressible torus boundary component of either type of piece.
 If $M$ dominates $N$, then $h(M)$ gives an upper bound for the number of edges of $\Gamma(N)$, by Lemma \ref{haken}.
 Hence the number of JSJ-pieces of $N$, which is the number of vertices of $\Gamma(N)$, is bounded above by $h(M)+1$.
 Therefore to prove Theorem \ref{local domination}, we need only show that the JSJ-pieces of all 3-manifolds $N$ dominated by a closed, orientable 3-manifold $M$ admit only finitely many topological types.